wp-plugins/groupdocs-documents-annotation/readme.txt

 Stable tag: trunk
 License: GPLv2

-Lets you embed the GroupDocs Annotation into Wordpress to annotate your documents directly in WP website.
+Lets you embed the GroupDocs Annotation into Wordpress to annotate your documents directly in WordPress website.

 == Description ==